pallets-eco/flask-admin/doc/introduction.rst

     column_editable_list = ['name', 'last_name']

+Editable_list is converts each column into Ajax form so that you can edit & save the new value in same row. see the API docs :meth:`~flask_admin.model.BaseModelView.ajax_update` for Ajax example.

-Or, have the add & edit forms display inside a **modal window** on the list page, instead of the dedicated *create* & *edit* pages::
+Another way to edit on the way, have the add & edit forms display inside a **modal window** on the list page, instead of the dedicated *create* & *edit* pages::

     create_modal = True